• Skip to primary navigation

 You can tilt the star from side to side, to really swirl the colors.
 If you aren’t happy with the design, drizzle a very small amount of color over top and repeat.

-Place dipped stars on parchment lined baking sheet.
-Place tray in freezer for about 8 minutes until the candy coating hardens.
+Place the tray in the freezer for about 8 minutes until the candy coating hardens.

 Store star pops in an airtight container for up to a few weeks.
 Serve as dessert, or wrap individual stars to give as party favors, or arrange a group of the stars in a bucket or basket to use as a centerpiece or give as a gift.